 ATS Valley’s curriculum for primary years’ program aims at developing confidence and an understanding of children’s own strengths.
-Our curriculum is firmly grounded in our commitment in developing the full range of every student’s inherent aptitudes like moral, spiritual, linguistic, logical, personal, social, cultural and physical.
+Our curriculum is firmly grounded in our commitment to developing the full range of every student’s inherent aptitudes like moral, spiritual, linguistic, logical, personal, social, cultural and physical.
 We nurture the students in such an environment where they develop their own creative knowledge.
-We also help them in developing skills and competencies such as educational, technological, problem solving to lead successful lives in today’s highly globalised world.
+We also help them in developing skills and competencies such as educational, technological, problem-solving to lead successful lives in today’s highly globalized world.

 We have adopted a child-centric approach and our curriculum is based on the theory of Multiple Intelligences.
-Therefore we promote different areas of learning keeping in mind the fact that every child learns in a different way and at his/her own pace.
-In order to achieve this aim we have introduced the “EDUCATION LAB” or “THE LEAPFROG PROGRAMME” for our students in Grades 1,2 and 3.
+Therefore we promote different areas of learning to keep in mind the fact that every child learns in a different way and at his/her own pace.
+In order to achieve this aim, we have introduced the “EDUCATION LAB” or “THE LEAPFROG PROGRAMME” for our students in Grades 1,2 and 3.

-At the end of each month a monthly academic update (MAU) which lists the learning outcomes that a child has acquired by the end of a particular month are handed over to the parents in writing.
-The knowledge, understanding and skills attained by student on each topic are evaluated in an ongoing and regular process.
+At the end of each month, a monthly academic update (MAU) which lists the learning outcomes that a child has acquired by the end of a particular month is handed over to the parents in writing.
+The knowledge, understanding, and skills attained by a student on each topic are evaluated in an ongoing and regular process.
 The assessment of student’s learning is made through regular teacher-student interaction and on the basis of activities that take place both in and out of the classroom.